ahmetalperenvar/-DEPRECATED-2DScanMatching_SLAM/README.md

-# Scan Matching 2D Toolbox
+# Scan Matching 2D Toolbox - DEPRECATED

 The Scan Matching 2D Toolbox is a collection of 2D ScanMatching functions for range finder sensors.
 It contains a set of 12 algorithms plus a simple random world generator.